ericfzhu/ericfzhu/README.md

 ## My values

-:blue_heart: Loyalty
+:blue_heart: Love and have empathy

-:purple_heart: Love
+:purple_heart: Empower to do good

-:green_heart: Compassion
+:green_heart: Think and act with purpose

-:heart: Curiosity
+:heart: Be the change you seek

 ## Technical Skills: